Cannabis needs Fertilizer to grow Big Buds

-You give fertilizer all the time, starting when the plants are 2 weeks old.
+You start giving fertilizer when the plants are 3-4 weeks old.

 That means; Every time you water your plants, there will be fertilizer in the water.

-After giving fertilizer 3 times, you DON’T give fertiliser the next time.
+After giving fertilizer 3 times, you DON’T give fertilizer the next time.
 They need a break

 If your plants are very young (3 weeks old), you likely give them water every 2nd day.

-That way some of the build up salt from the fertiliser is flushed out and your plants feel better.
+That way some of the build up salt from the fertilizer is flushed out and your plants feel better.

 If your plants are mid-age (40 days old), you probably water them every day.